flownative/flow-extraprivileges/README.md

 ##### Eel helpers

-In addition to thess two, Eel helpers are available in the context, as configured in the settings with `Flownative.Flow.ExtraPrivileges.defaultContext`:
+In addition to these two, Eel helpers are available in the context, as configured in the settings with `Flownative.Flow.ExtraPrivileges.defaultContext`:

 - `String`: `Neos\Eel\Helper\StringHelper`